 International Paper Company started as a 17-company merger in the late 1800s that eventually owned more than one million acres of timberland.
 Throughout the 1920s and 1930, the company had major expansions of operations in the southern US where it was easy to grow large numbers of trees for their paper mills.
 As part of their expansion, International Paper Company acquired other companies that had used asbestos in some of their paper mill operations.

-The asbestos contained in many International Paper Factories led to many asbestos lawsuits filed against them.
+The asbestos contained in many International Paper Factories led to many asbestos lawsuits claims filed against them both wrongful death and after death asbestos claims.
 At this time, the company has been able to settle its many asbestos lawsuits by paying out of pocket instead of turning to an asbestos trust.
 (Mesothelioma.com)

 Asbestos was once a vital mineral for the paper industry, including the International Paper Company because it was cheap and easily available.
 It was very useful in paper manufacturing because it was highly heat and fire-resistant, electrically resistant, chemically resistant, and lightweight.